-In the corner of our Ikarian rakomeladiko bar in Keratsini, though, Elena Falirea and a crowd of bouzouki players, guitarists, violin scrappers are setting up.
+In the corner of our Ikarian rakomeladiko bar in Keratsini, though, Elena Falirea and a crowd of bouzouki players, guitarists, violin scrappers were setting up.

-Elena herself is a fixture on the Greek state radio, ERT, playing crackling rembetiko records – some nearly a century old – every weekend morning.
+Elena herself was a fixture on the Greek state radio, ERT, playing crackling rembetiko records – some nearly a century old – every weekend morning.

-We take a seat in the rakomeladiko and listen to song after song of this Greek dark-hearted blues, the blues of rembetiko – in the most appropriate setting: most rembetiko music first originated here in these port areas back in the 1920’s and 30’s.
+We took a seat in the rakomeladiko and listened to these dark-hearted Greek songs – in the most appropriate setting: most rembetiko music first originated here in these port areas back in the 1920’s and 30’s.

-These songs are full of the hard life that went on in these tough old streets: poverty, drug intoxication, migration, endless tales of lost love, infatuation, pains in the soul.
+These songs – that have seemed to soundtrack my time in Greece – were full of the hard life that went on in these tough old streets: poverty, drug intoxication, migration, endless tales of lost love, infatuation, pains in the soul.
 Songs wrapped in a defiant hopelessness.